brehima5/M1-FINAL-PROJECT-THIERNO_KABBO/README.md

 2. **Understand Customer Behavior**: What items do customers spend most on?

-3. **Optimize Operations**: Which payment methods and locations drive the most revenue?
+3. **Optimize Operations**: Which payment methods drive the most revenue?

 4. **Data Quality Assessment**: What issues exist in our transaction data?